 I took a test drive in “Wombat”, Getabout Training‘s Fuso Canter FGB71 4X4 which boasts a tray length of 3.4m vs the Ranger’s 1.8m, and a payload of around 2500kg compared to the Ranger’s 950kg.
 Sound good?
 It is, but as ever, there’s pros and cons.
-Have a watch of the video to see for yourself:
+Have a watch of the videos to see for yourself:

 So the Canter offers much greater payload, seating and loadspace, and it’s great offroad, but there’s always got to be downsides.
 Compared to something like the Ranger it’s slow, noisy, uncomfortable, lacks luxury features, doesn’t handle as well, lacks safety features, isn’t as small or nimble, doesn’t have an automatic gearbox, and is expensive to buy.
 But, those disadvantages are not so bad the vehicle can’t be used for touring.

 The cost for ute vs truck needs to be considered not just as the showroom purchase, but after modification to equivalent capability, and then for say a 5 or even 10 year lifecycle.
 I will probably do more on this subject as it’s complex, but some things to consider now; all of the modification costs to both vehicles to bring them up to your spec, insurance, servicing, and resale value; trucks can easily go to 500,000km, utes not so much, so with a truck your investment is amortised over a longer period of time.
 And do you really want to GVM-upgrade a 4×4, add a power upgrade, and then worry about its longevity?
 You can also consider the cost of a truck-based motorhome vs a towcar and caravan.

 The showroom-spec Canter isn’t quite ready for offroading, mostly because it has dual rear wheels.